ITIL Foundation (Version 5)

 Appendix A: Practice Quick Reference Cards

 I can’t overestimate how good it is to have information on all 34 practices in the Foundation book.
-PeopleCert added them to the ITIL 4 Foundation official book at some point, and it was a really valuable addition.
+PeopleCert added them to the ITIL 4 Foundation official book at some point, and it was a highly valuable addition.

 Sample Paper 2